annotatedtmg/annotatedtmg/tmg/martial.md

 Sweet strains of Guiseppe Verdi \\
 Suffused the evening air \\
-I wished I wished I wished that God would kill me \\
+I wished, I wished, I wished that God would kill me \\
 Instead of leaving me alone to see you standing there before me \\
 That sad look on your face \\
 You took me to so many places I never thought I'd go \\
 That was the worst place

-Yeah we did our manners proud \\
+Yeah, we did our manners proud \\
 On the night we said goodbye \\
 No big scenes out there on the sidewalk \\
 As we pinpointed the place where all good things go to die